rameeznkhan/JDTest/README.md

 ## Application Architecture

 The current version also follows the Model-View-Controller (MVC) design pattern and uses modern app development practices including  Auto Layout.
-In the iOS version of Lister, the user manages multiple lists using a table view implemented in the {AAPL}ListDocumentsViewController class.
+In the current version of JDTestApp, show's a MasterViewController displaying the type of file's and their count.
+When the user tap's on any File Type row he is navigated to the DetailViewController where all the file's for that particular type are displayed.